Bachelor of Science in Nursing (BSN)

 Nursing Prerequisites Include:

-Must be completed with a grade of “C” or above (not “C-“).
-College Algebra, final grade of “B” or above (not B-).
+Must be completed with a grade of “C” or above.
+A grade of “C minus” is below passing.

 and Problem Solving (upper level) (3 hours)